 The big surprise for me was that they weren't super hard like resin shapes, more rubbery, like dried hot glue.
 And that got me thinking...why not try that?

 So I did.
 And guess what?
 It worked just as well, if not better.
 I just used my high temperature sticks & glue gun.
-For one, the glue took a little longer to start to set, so it was easier to fill in the shapes and knock out any air bubbles.
-But it also didn't take a full 10 minutes before it could be popped out - I did about 5 minutes, so I could get painting right away.
+First plus was that the glue took a little longer to start to set, so it was easier to fill in the shapes and knock out any air bubbles.
+Second was that it didn't take a full 10 minutes before it could be popped out - I did about 5 minutes, so I could get painting right away.

 |Left: Mod Melt nest, Right: hot glue nest|